Muppet1856/Hello_World_CF_Worker_D1/README.md

 Subsequent steps can then read `${{ env.CF_D1_DATABASE_ID }}` or rely on the updated config file.
 If you are happy with the default `D1_DATABASE_ID` variable name you can omit both `--github-env` and `--env`.

-This repository also includes an example workflow at `.github/workflows/apply-d1-id.yml` that wires these steps together for a manual, `workflow_dispatch`-triggered run.